Tsarpf/My-Shadertoy.com-stuff/README.md

 ###About

-All the 'toys' have been made with the pretty similar ray marching / distance field setup thingy that I put together from various guides around the internet.
+All the 'toys' have been made with the pretty similar ray marching / distance field setup thingy that I put together.
+It has basic lighting and a bunch of functions for creating different shapes.
+And a function for repeating the shapes.

 ###Ray marched metaballs